 2. SS sends uplink scheduling information for each UL HARQ process via PDCCH DCI format 0_1 for C_RNTI to schedule the UL RMC on SUL band according to Tables 7.3C.2.4.1-1.
 Since the UE has no payload data to send, the UE transmits uplink MAC padding bits on the UL RMC.

-3. Set the Downlink signal level to the appropriate REFSENS value defined in Table 7.3C.2.5-1 for 2Rx and table 7.3C.2.5-2 for 4Rx.
+3. Set the Downlink signal level to the appropriate REFSENS value defined in Table 7.3C.2.5-1a and Table 7.3C.2.5-1b for 2Rx and table 7.3C.2.5-2 for 4Rx and Table 7.3C.2.5-3 for 8Rx.
 Send continuously uplink power control "up" commands in the uplink scheduling information to the UE to ensure the UE transmits PUMAX level for at least the duration of the Throughput measurement.

 4. Measure the average throughput for a duration sufficient to achieve statistical significance according to Annex H.2.